Explore the benefits of introducing commercial CCTV camera systems into your business.

 Dome cameras are also named after their shape; it’s got a smooth, rounded figure that’s more discreet than a bullet camera.

 These devices offer better viewing angles than bullet cameras, but not as wide as panoramics.
 As they’re harder to identify, dome cameras don’t provide such a powerful deterrent.
-On the plus side, they’re less obvious, thus less likely to be vandalised.
+On the plus side, they’re less obvious residential and commercial security cameras, thus less likely to be vandalised.

 Dome cameras are most commonly used indoors (they’re often called ceiling cameras), especially in small rooms like shops and offices.
-Outdoor use is also viable.
+With that said, they are also viable to use as a commercial outdoor security camera system.

 Turret Security Cameras